|

 organization: a 6 foot, 18 year old called Gordie

 Howe.
-From 1943-47, Tony played on and off for the Indianapolis Capitols and in
+From 1943-47 Tony continued to play pro hockey; he played on and off for the Indianapolis Capitols and in

 years, he lead the Pioneers to four Northern Wisconsin-Michigan-Ontario